Idearia/wordpress-analytics/README.md

 ## DESCRIPTION
-Install *Wordpress Analytics* on your website to track user activity beyond simple pageviews, and to allow efficient communication between Wordpress and Google Analytics.
+Install *Wordpress Analytics* on your website to track user activity beyond simple pageviews, and to allow efficient communication between Wordpress, Google Analytics and Facebook Ads.

 So far *Wordpress Analytics* supports the following features: